info441-sp24/websharer-QwangNguyen/README.md

 the box's new colors and layout I think are more appealing.
 Also having the hover effect allows the user to know when they can click the box.

+I worked on this code completely alone and received no help.